-The psalm describes the outburst of joy and thanksgiving when God delivered Israel out of Egypt, and led them across the wilderness:
+The psalmist describes the outburst of joy and thanksgiving when God delivered Israel out of Egypt and led them across the wilderness:

-What does this phrase — mi-makor Yisrael, ‘from the source of Israel’ — mean?
+What does this phrase — “from the source (makor) of Israel” — mean?

-The Talmud gives a curious interpretation.
-R. Meir explained that at the Red Sea, even the fetuses in their mothers’ wombs sang God’s praises (Berachot 50a).
+The Talmud offers a curious interpretation.
+Rabbi Meir explained that even the fetuses in their mothers’ wombs sang God’s praises at the Red Sea (Berachot 50a).
 What is the significance of this puzzling statement?
-Did the fetuses really sing?
+Did the Jewish fetuses really sing?

-But beyond any such didactic efforts, there resides a natural holiness in the soul.
-This innate holiness does not require any particular actions or external influences in order for the soul to be uplifted in spectacular song and joy in God’s magnanimity.
-It is enough to appreciate the simple fact that one emanates from “the source of Israel,” that one belongs to this remarkable nation whom God watches over and protects.
+But beyond these didactic efforts, the soul has an innate source of holiness.
+This natural holiness does not need any specific actions or external influences for the soul to be uplifted in song and joy in God’s kindness.
+It is enough to appreciate the simple fact that we come from “the source of Israel,” that we belong to this remarkable nation that God watches over and protects.

 “In full assemblies, bless God.”
-Great individuals can magnify their inner emotions of love for God through external factors; but the potential exists equally in all.
-Both the scholar and the ignoramus, together “in full assemblies,” express their gratitude, ennobled by the inner awareness of the special merit that they originate “from the source of Israel.”
+Individuals can deepen their feelings of love for God via external efforts, but the potential for this love exists equally in all.
+Scholars and simple folk, together “in full assemblies,” sang their feelings of gratitude and love.
+They were elated by this sudden awareness of the great privilege that their souls were rooted in “the source of Israel.”